 Are parents to blame for addiction?

-“When children experience suffering to the point of developing an addiction, it’s completely justified that many parents want to know what they did to cause these problems and how they failed to protect their loved one from harm,” says Lindsay Kramer, a marriage and family therapist with Sharp Mesa Vista Hospital.
+“When children experience suffering to the point of developing an addiction, it’s completely justified that many parents want to know what they did to cause these problems and how they failed to protect their loved one from harm,” says Lindsay Damoose, a licensed marriage and family therapist at Sharp HealthCare.

 There are many variables that play a part in whether a child will develop an addiction, including genetics, environment and stressors.
 A child that is exposed to addiction in the home environment can either take to addictive behaviors as second nature, or be completely adverse to them.